-Preparing for this post, I was shocked to find that there is hardly any biographical information available about Flowers.
-Yet, Google revealed that Madame still has a huge following with thousands of entries.
+Preparing for this #BornThisDay post, I was shocked to find that there is hardly any biographical information available about Flowers, but Google reveals that Madame still has a huge following with thousands of entries.

 Flowers began to practice the art of puppetry at an early age in his native small town in Georgia.
-In the 1960s, he moved to NYC where he found work as an assistant puppeteer on a kiddie’s television show.
-It was during that era that Flowers developed Madame, his adults-only puppet, a freakish and flamboyant old fag hag who wears garish gowns and tiaras, and has an easy way with the double entendres and dirty quips
+In the 1960s, Flowers moved to NYC where he found work as an assistant puppeteer on a kiddie’s television show.
+It was during that era that Flowers developed Madame, his adults-only puppet, a freakish and flamboyant old fag hag who wears garish gowns and tiaras.

-By the late 1960s, Waylon Flowers and Madame had become regulars on one of my favorite shows Laugh-In (1967-73).
-At the time it was the top show in the USA, known for its cutting-edge topical humor that constantly challenged the network censorship.
-Flowers was able to perform a kind of coded campy gay perspective, but it was always parlayed through his famous puppet.
+By the late 1960s, Waylon Flowers And Madame had become regulars on my favorite show Laugh-In (1967-73), at the time it was the top show in the USA, known for its cutting-edge topical humor that constantly challenged the network censorship.
+Flowers was able to perform a kind of coded campy gay perspective, but it was parlayed through his famous puppet.

-Flowers offered prime-time television audiences the attitudes of 1960s and 1970s era gay guys taking their first baby steps towards Gay Liberation, a point of view that could have been regarded as pointedly offensive to mainstream audiences.
-He was able to do it without worrying about the network censors because the dialogue was coming from a dummy.
+Flowers was able to offer prime-time television audiences the attitudes of 1960s and 1970s era gay men, taking their first baby steps towards Gay Liberation, a point of view that could have been regarded as pointedly offensive to mainstream audiences.
+He was able to do it without having to provide any censoring because the dialogue was coming from a dummy.